 Controlling pain involves lifestyle changes like weight management and exercise.
 Natural and alternative treatments for pain relief include the use of hot and cold, massage, acupuncture, relaxation, and counseling.
 Other medications are available to help relieve pain.

 Some arthritis medications can be bought without a prescription.

 Acetaminophen is effective for moderate pain and does not cause stomach upset.
 It doesn’t relieve swelling, though, and it cannot be taken if you have serious liver or kidney problems.

-Some arthritis medications require a healthcare provider's prescription.
+Some arthritis medications require a prescription.

 Prescription NSAIDs are stronger than over-the-counter NSAIDs.
 They reduce pain and swelling.
 Use of NSAIDs may cause serious stomach problems and easy bruising.
 In rare cases they may lead to kidney or liver problems.

-Aspirin creams may reduce swelling and relieve pain.
+NSAID creams may reduce swelling and relieve pain.

 Capsaicin (cream) is made from an ingredient found in chili peppers.
 It works by stopping production of a substance that helps send pain signals to the brain.
 It may cause a burning or stinging feeling when you first use it.

 Other topical medications provide pain relief by numbing the area to which they are applied.